wp-plugins/bbpress-improved-statistics-users-online/readme.txt

 = So, I've installed it... where's my stats? =

-You cna either enable the option within the setup menu, which will allow you to choose where the statistics are displayed on your forum
+You can either enable the option within the setup menu, which will allow you to choose where the statistics are displayed on your forum

-- or -
+or

 You can use the shortcode, [bbpas-activity], within a text widget.